 Topic Covered Legislation Legislation Number and Date Relevance to Project

 impact.
 Chapter 5:

 1. Control on the sources of environmental noise; and

-2. Control on the execution of the conditions set in the ESIA permit.
+2. Control on the execution of the conditions set in the ESIA permi

 Directive of the European Parliament This ordinance covers:

-and of the Council relating to the 1.
+and of the Council relating to the SG No 58 of 18/07/2006 1.
 Environmental Noise Indicators;

 assessment and management of 2.
 Limit values / norms; and

 environmental noise - Ordinance 3.
 Assessment methods.

-N{2} 6 on noise indicators, limit
+No 6 on noise indicators, limit

 values of the noise indicators,

 assessment methods for

 environmental noise indicators, as

 well as assessment methods related

 to the negative impact on human's

 health

-11 2000/14/EC This ordinance:
+Directive on the approximation of 2000/14/EC This ordinance:

 the laws of the Member States SG No 11 of 10/02/2004 1.
 Determines the machines and equipment for use outdoors; and

-relating to the noise emission in the SG No 37 of 08/05/2007 2.
-Specifies the permissible levels of sound power of

-environment by equipment for use machines and equipment for use outdoors.
+relating to the noise emission in the environment by equipment for use SG No 37 of 08/05/2007 2.
+Specifies the permissible levels of sound power of machines and equipment for use outdoors.

 outdoors - Ordinance on the

 requirements and the evaluation of

 the compatibility of the machines

 and equipment for use outdoors as

 regards the noise emitted in the

 ambient air

-Ordinance N{0} 6 on the emission 2006/11/EC This ordinance sets out the limit Values for Admissible Contents
+Ordinance No 6 on the emission 2006/11/EC This ordinance sets out the limit Values for Admissible Contents

 standards for permissible levels of SG No 97 of 28/11/2000 of Dangerous and Harmful Substances in the Wastewater

 harmful and dangerous substances SG No 24 of 23/03/2004 Discharged in the Water Bodies.

 in wastewater discharged in water

 bodies

-Waste The state policy on waste manager ment is a modern resource effic eiency concept aiming to prevent waste, promote reuse through
+Waste The state policy on waste manager nent is a modern resource effic iency concept aiming to prevent waste, promote reuse throug

-recycling, regeneration or other process of extracting secondary raw materials, provide safe disposal and storage of waste, increase
+w materials, provide safe disposal and storage of waste, increase

 n the available financial instruments.

+producers responsibility, similate mivesument in the sector, within n die avanaoie imaneiai monumento.

-Topic Covered Legislation
+Topic Covered

+Legislation